I know what it’s like to be in the grips of despair because of money or the lack of money.

 This is what despair feels like – the total loss of hope because Heaven has abandoned you.

-Despair is very closely related to depression; which according to Chinese medicine despair and depression affect the lungs because this is where we take in air, the very thing we need to live.
+Despair is very closely related to depression; according to Chinese medicine despair and depression affect the lungs because this is where we take in air, the very thing we need to live.

 When we’re depressed we lose this will to live and reject oxygen.